When doing so, you can choose to file under one of two different applications:

 The TEAS Plus application is preferred by most trademark applicants, trademark attorneys, and the USPTO itself.

 Put another way, you’ll have to provide more information up front, but your overall process will be much quicker, cheaper, and easier.

-While the Plus form is the preferred application, there are also a few benefits to the RF application.
+While the Plus form is the preferred application, there are also a few benefits to the Standard application.

 - You don’t have to select your goods/services listing from the Trademark Identification Manual.
 This means you can simply submit a description of your product or service to the USPTO, who will then place you in the appropriate classification(s).
 This can help you have a more accurate listing if you sell a unique product or service.
 However, for normal products, the benefits from this fact are minimal.

 - You don’t have to file additional statements alongside your application.
 However, this is often a double-edged sword.
 Many of these statements apply to cases where the USPTO will request the information anyway.
 For this reason, the USPTO may still send you an Office Action with a request for additional information.

 For these reasons, filing a Plus application is still the recommended method in ~95% of cases.